 As the fastest growing sub-sector of the British property market, BTR has taken the UK by storm over the past decade, and is showing little sign of stopping.
 With supply of BTR units increasing by 50% every year, it is evident that 2024 will be BTR’s biggest year on record.
 But what trends can we expect to see across the sector in the year to come?
-By combining our own ground-breaking research due for release soon, and consulting a variety of other sources, Centrick have pinpointed three ways the BTR landscape is set to change in 2024: there will be greater focus on sustainability, an increase in demand for rental units, and calls for a more diversified BTR sector.
+By combining our own ground-breaking research due for release soon, and consulting a variety of other sources, Centrick have pinpointed three ways the BTR landscape is set to change as 2024 progresses: there will be greater focus on sustainability, an increase in demand for rental units, and calls for a more diversified BTR sector.

 Sustainable Build To Rent Trends